opensearch-project/documentation-website/_observing-your-data/alerting/index.md

 # Alerting

-To create an alert, you configure a _monitor_, which is a job that runs on a defined schedule and queries OpenSearch indexes.
-You also configure one or more _triggers_, which define the conditions that generate events.
-Finally, you configure _actions_, which is what happens after an alert is triggered.
+To create an alert, you configure a _monitor_, which is a job that runs on a defined schedule and queries OpenSearch indexes; configure one or more _triggers_, which define the conditions that generate events; and configure _actions_, which is what happens after an alert is triggered.

-To get started with alerting:
+To get started with creating alerts:

-1. Choose **Alerting** from the OpenSearch Plugins main menu and choose **Create monitor**.
+1. Choose **Alerting** from the OpenSearch Plugins main menu, then **Create monitor**.
 2. Create a per query, per bucket, per cluster metrics, or per document monitor.
-For instructions, see [Create monitors]({{site.url}}{{site.baseurl}}observing-your-data/notifications/index/).
+For instructions, see [Monitors]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/).
 3. For Triggers, create one or more triggers.
-For instructions, see [Create triggers[()].
+For instructions, see [Triggers[({{site.url}}{{site.baseurl}}/observing-your-data/alerting/triggers/)].
 4. For Actions, set up a notification channel for the alert.
-Choose between Slack, Amazon Chime, a custom webhook, email, or Amazon SNS.
-Notifications require connectivity to the channel.
-For example, your OpenSearch Service domain must be able to connect to the internet to notify a Slack channel or send a custom webhook to a third-party server.
-The custom webhook must have a public IP address for an OpenSearch domain to send alerts to it.

-# Key terms
+For instructions, see [Actions]({{site.url}}{{site.baseurl}}/observing-your-data/alerting-actions).

+## Alerting terminology

+The following table lists alerting terminology commonly used in OpenSearch.

 Term | Definition
 :--- | :---